lithammer/nSpellTracker/README.md

 	-- Desaturate the icon if not found. desaturate = true,

-	-- In case you not only match the name but the spell id of the buff/debuff. matchSpellID = false,
+	-- Match only spell IDs (instead of spell names extracted for a spell ID) matchSpellID = false,

-	-- In case you want to move the frame ingame, the size will be the MINIMUM -- frame size you can resize to, so adjust the size in case you need lower -- minimum size ingame.
+	-- In case you want to move the frame in-game, the size will be the MINIMUM -- frame size you can resize to, so adjust the size in case you need lower -- minimum size ingame.
 	movable = true,